MeexReay/mobcord/README.md

 git clone https://github.com/MeexReay/mobcord
 cd mobcord
 make install
+# make uninstall # to uninstall
 ```

 ### As userscript

 Webkit2gtk can be quite slow on some devices, so it fine to install the mobcord patches as userscript to your normal browser.
-To do that, download src/script.js and add it to your userscript manager.
+To do that, download latest `mobcord-userscript.js` from releases and add it to your userscript manager.

+### As legcord plugin

+Download latest `mobcord-legcord.tar.gz` from releases, unzip it and add to legcord plugins.

 ## See more

 - [Vendroid](https://github.com/Vencord/Vendroid) - works on waydroid, uses discord web too
 - [Vesktop on flathub](https://flathub.org/apps/dev.vencord.Vesktop) - works on postmarketOS, no mobile patches
+- [Legcord](https://github.com/Legcord/Legcord) - has experimental mobile support

 ## Contributing